Copyright Guidelines

 • Seek permissions when needed and document your attempts.

-• Always practice in good faith … don’t willfully infringe.
+• Always practice in good faith … don’t willfully infringe, as the penalties will be more severe if an infringement claim is made against you.

-• Heed warnings from rights holders if there is an infringement claim.
+• Don’t ignore warnings from rights holders if there is an infringement claim.

 • Adhere to best practices.
-You, individually, and the institution are responsible for staying in compliance with copyright law.
+You, individually, and the institution as a whole are responsible for staying in compliance with copyright law.

 In order for a work to be protected, it must 1) be original and include an element of creativity; and 2) it must be fixed in a tangible means of expression.
 However, registration of the work with the U.S. Copyright Office or including a symbol © or other copyright notice are not conditions of copyright, as copyright is automatically fixed once placed in a tangible format.
 There are, however, benefits to registration and placing notice(s) on a work.